meeshkan/website/src/blog/posts/2020-04-13-quickcheck-state-machine.md

             -- append the number to the beginning of the string withFile fname WriteMode $ \handle -> hPutStr handle $ intercalate ":" (show x : split)

-popFromQueue :: String -> IO (Maybe Int) popFromQueue fname = do
+-- pop from the back of the queue popFromQueue :: String -> IO (Maybe Int) popFromQueue fname = do
     fe <- doesFileExist fname